JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 MMI.is_pure_julia(::Type{<:DecisionTreeClassifier}) = true
 ```

-Alternatively these traits can also be declared using `MMI.metadata_pkg` and `MMI.metadata_model` helper functions as:
+Alternatively, these traits can also be declared using `MMI.metadata_pkg` and `MMI.metadata_model` helper functions as:

 ```julia
 MMI.metadata_pkg(